jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 This lift coefficient, combined with the aircraft's geometrical data, serves as input for lift distribution tools such as the 3D panel method solver APAME @Filkovic.
 The resulting spanwise lift distribution can then be applied as loading conditions for both simplified structural models and high-fidelity structural analysis through #gls("fem") models.

+With having provided proper background for the critical load cases and the V-n diagram, the following can be said.
+Meetings were held with two German companies: a pionieering aircraft manufacturer and one of Europe's leading aerospace testing facilities #footnote[Company names withheld due to confidential knowledge], known for conducting structural validation tests on large commercial aircraft.
+Both organizations have concrete interest in structurally testing, developing and getting #glspl("swith") commerically ertifed.
+These companies investigated critical load cases and made their findings available to the author.
+While the specific details are protected under confidentiality and cannot be shared publicly, it is noteworthy that their analyses also identified numerous load cases from the V-n diagram as critical.
+Therefore, the V-n modeler can be considered a valuable component also for the structural validation test of #glspl("swith").

+// --------------------------------- summary -------------------------------- //
+#summary_[
+In summary, it can be finding critical laod cases for regualr aircraft is already a highly demanding task.
+Yet, when it comes to #glspl("swith"), which is a combination of a aircraft and a pressuirzed vessel, load cases from both domains can be expected to become important.
+Thus, finding critical load cases as of wirting of this thesis is hihgly challening.
+Thorugh hihgly valueable staitcal knowledge a list for critical load cases for general aviation could be obtained.
+From them one critical load case for #glspl("swith") was inferred.
+The sensibility of the taken approach was confirmed by two leading german aerospace companies.
+Moreover, important information about the V-n diagramm were provided to expose the link  between the critical load case and the V-n diagram. ]